Accessible Laval: A Journey Through Art and Nature

-Laval, an exceptional island and an inclusive destination!
-To enable as many people as possible to visit its attractions and discover its treasures, Laval encourages inclusiveness and accessibility.
-And to help you plan your next day here, here are a few accessible locations certified by Kéroul.
+Laval: A Unique Island and an Inclusive Destination!
+To ensure that as many people as possible can visit its attractions and discover its hidden gems, Laval promotes inclusivity and accessibility.
+To help you plan your next day here, here are some accessible venues certified by Kéroul.

 1 day